shamita98/rank-word2vec-breast-cancer-subtyping/README.md

 ## Methods
 The manuscript proposes a machine learning approach that uses relative gene expression order representations to capture biological variation while minimizing cross-sample dependence for improving the robustness of subtype classification across various technical settings.
 Two types of representations are derived based on relative gene expression order within each sample:
- - Rank-normalized representation: replaces gene expression values with their within-sample ranks
+ - Rank-normalization: replaces gene expression values with their within-sample ranks
  - Word2vec embeddings: converts sorted gene identifiers into textual sequences, then encodes them into dense vectors using the word2vec model.

-Both representations are used to train machine learning models and compared with models trained on cross-sample normalized raw counts which were normalized as follows: PyDESeq2's median of ratios normalization --> Log2 transformation --> Z-score standardization.
+Both representations are used to train machine learning models, which are then compared with models trained on cross-sample normalized raw count.
+The raw counts were normalized as follows: PyDESeq2's median of ratios normalization --> Log2 transformation --> Z-score standardization.

 ### Datasets
 Two publicly available bulk RNA-seq datasets are used: